History of Chinese Currency

 In the following Period of Disunity small kingdoms and short lived dynasties created their own coinage.
 At the time of the Sui second unification of China, Emperor Wendi reintroduced a standard Wuzhu coin - the Sui Wuzhu 隋五铢.
 Wudi minted the kai yuan tong bao 开元通宝 which was no longer of standard weight, they were also known as tong bao 通宝, zhong bao 重宝 or yuan bao 元 宝.
 So, the 700 years of Wuzhu coins came to an end, where the value of the coin was simply value of the metal it was made from.
 The new coins were in use for 200 years and used in Japan, Korea and Vietnam.
 By 850CE (Tang dynasty) eight copper mines provided all the copper for coinage.
-A hundred mints busily produced 327,000 strings of 1,000 cash coins.
+A hundred mints busily produced 327,000 strings of 1,000 cash coins each year.
 Each string weighed 6.4 pounds and was roughly equivalent in value to a liang (an ounce) of silver or a bolt of silk or a bushel of grain.
 Coinage began to generally replace the 'bolt of silk' as a unit of currency.

 After more chaos in the Five Dynasties period, the Song dynasty introduced a great many variations of the tong bao coinage.
 By the year 997CE 800 million coins were produced each year: 2.5 times that made during the Tang.
 By 1085CE this had grown dramatically to 8 billion coins.
 The following Mongol dynasty used mainly paper currency and some silver; but ordinary people continued to use tong bao coins; some of which were in brass rather than bronze.
 When the Ming dynasty took over in 1368, the rulers moved back to greater reliance on coinage and established controlled mints producing bronze coins in five denominations (1;2;3;5 and 10).
 In 1375CE the weight and composition (100% copper) were stipulated.
 For larger denominations the Ming used silver rather than paper currency.
 Reforms during the early Qing dynasty standardized 1,000 cash coins to be worth the same as one tael (liang) of silver.